By Meni from Mary's Kitchen

 Born in Australia to Greek parents, Melbourne-based cook Meni Valle grew up surrounded by tradition and a love of food.
 Meni gained her teaching qualification while raising her young family and teaches Food Studies.
 She has presented at The Melbourne Food & Wine Festival Masterclass sharing her knowledge and passion for Greek home cooking.
 A love of travel, a rich Greek heritage and great skill in the kitchen has seen Meni become one of Australia’s most-respected authorities on Mediterranean cuisine.
 She often spends time in Greece where she learns new techniques and recipes to add to her kitchen.
 She teaches Mediterranean style cooking in Melbourne, sharing her love for food with others and presents at festivals and conferences on the Mediterranean diet.
 Meni’s first book ‘My Greek Kitchen’ is about the food she grew up with and her desire for preserving culture.
 She loved to cook with her mother and the importance of home cooking has become a big part of her life.
 Meni continues to collect recipes and stories from the people she meets along the way.
 She contributes to magazines regularly and runs culinary tours in Greece.

-Meni’s new cookbook ‘Ikaria’, published by Hardie Grant will be released in September, 2020 and will also be available to purchase from Grecian Purveyor.
+Meni’s new cookbook ‘Ikaria’, published by Hardie Grant is available to purchase from Grecian Purveyor HERE.

 Mageritsa - Greek Easter Lamb Offal Soup